Commonly Asked Questions and Answers for Survivors of Sexual Misconduct

 - Equal opportunity to review and comment on information that is independently developed by the Investigator through the investigation process

-- Comparable and timely access to all information considered by the Title IX Coordinator in resolving the Complaint
+- Comparable and timely access to all information considered when resolving the Complaint

 What Are the Possible Outcomes of an Investigation and How Would I Be Notified of Outcomes?

-After concluding the investigation, the Title IX Investigator will submit the information to the Title IX Coordinator assigned to the case for review and final determination.
-The Title IX Coordinator will simultaneously notify the Complainant and the Respondent, in writing, of the results.
-If the Title IX Coordinator issues a finding of Responsible, the College will take any necessary steps to end the misconduct and prevent the reoccurrence of said misconduct.
+After concluding the investigation, the Investigator will submit the information to the Decision-Maker assigned to the case for review and final determination.
+The Parties will simultaneously be notified, in writing, of the results.
+If a finding of responsible is issued, the College will take any necessary steps to end the misconduct and prevent the reoccurrence of said misconduct.
 Corrective action will be taken as appropriate.

 A list of sanctions that could be imposed based on the severity of the incident (ranking low to high) include: verbal warning, written warning, college No Contact Order, classroom/work reassignment, probation, social probation (limiting or removal from student group’s social activities, sports, etc.), community service, restitution, recommendation for external counseling, implementation of behavioral/improvement contract, program attendance/interview, internal professional development, loss of college computer use and/or network, suspension, revocation of degree, expulsion or termination.